CopilotKit/open-mcp-client/README.md

 Then, open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Architecture

-The codebase is split into two main parts:
+The codebase is split into three main parts:

-1. `/agent` **folder** – A LangGraph agent that connects to MCP servers and calls their tools.
+1. `/agent/sample_agent` **folder** – A LangGraph agent that connects to MCP servers and calls their tools.

+2. `/agent/crewai_sample_agent` **folder** – A CrewAI agent that connects to MCP servers and calls their tools.

-2. `/app` **folder** – A frontend application using CopilotKit for UI and state synchronization.
+3. `/app`  **folder** – A frontend application using CopilotKit for UI and state synchronization.